mikefab/rapidpro-sms-manager/README.md

 ###WARNINGS###
 - This is a prototype.
 It is not production ready.
-- This software was not create by the Rapidpro development team.
+- This software was not created by the Rapidpro development team.

 ###The Database###